-1. Select the Database Monitor node from the tree.
-Four nodes will appear, select the Session node.
-The Session Information page will appear.

-2. Select a connection from the list in the Session Information table.
+- Select the Database Monitor node from the tree.
+Seven nodes will appear, select the Session node.
+The Session Information page will appear. - 2.
+Select a connection from the list in the Session Information table.
 It will highlight blue and the Kill Connection field will be active.

-3. Clicking Kill Connection will terminate the connection.
+3. Clicking the Kill Connection button will terminate the connection.